grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/delete-replace-content-vod/ad-delete-replace-use-cases/t-psdk-dhls-1.4-delete-ranges-with-aud-ad.md

 ---
 description: Remove TimeRanges between begin and end in localTime from the timeline.
-seo-description: Remove TimeRanges between begin and end in localTime from the timeline.
-seo-title: Delete ranges with Primetime ad decisioning ad
 title: Delete ranges with Primetime ad decisioning ad
-uuid: efd36a2f-db61-434a-bc2a-50a866f44b33
 ---

 # Delete ranges with Primetime ad decisioning ad{#delete-ranges-with-primetime-ad-decisioning-ad}